Generational diversity: 4 myths about ageism at work

 Ultimately, age is just a number, it shouldn’t matter, but we are socially conditioned to believe that it does.
 Despite its ugliness, I believe we shouldn’t simply vilify and shame companies who express ageism when hiring, we should convince them they’re wrong.
-We should seed stories of when hiring older or younger candidates has delivered unexpected results, innovations and triumphs.
+We should seed stories of when hiring older or younger candidates have delivered unexpected results, innovations, and triumphs.

 “There is no substitute for having been there and got it under your fingernails” – AA Gill

 There must be some serious hard work undertaken to change the mindset and attitudes around employment prospects for older jobseekers in particular.
 Once the benefits of diversity are driven by economic as well as moral judgment, changes will occur.

 Subscribe for insights, debunks and what amounts to a free, up-to-date recruitment toolkit.

 ThriveMap creates customised assessments for high volume roles, which take candidates through an online “day in the life” experience of work in your company.
 Our assessments have been proven to reduce staff turnover, reduce time to hire, and improve quality of hire.